-During core PE lessons students build upon their knowledge, skills and understanding developed at Key Stage 3 and apply them to more demanding situations.
+During core PE lessons students build upon their toolkit of knowledge, skills and understanding developed at Key Stage 3 and apply them to more demanding situations.
 At Year 11 students earn the right to have the option to select activities that are of most interest to them to further personalise their learning and get the most out of the lessons.

 Unit 1: Fitness for Sport and Exercise (Externally assessed by an online exam)

 Unit 3: Applying the principles of personal training